-Dysplasia in dogs is a pathological change in the tissues of the joints, which can be detected in any dog, but statistic indicates that more often from this affliction suffer the representatives of large and giant breeds.
-Although the disease is not inherent in nature, experts are convinced that hereditary factors play an important role in its development.
-How does dysplasia manifest and what therapeutic methods does modern vet medicine offer?
+Dysplasia in dogs is a pathological change in the tissues of the joints that can be detected in any dog, however, statistics indicate that representatives of large and giant breeds often suffer from this ailment.
+Although the disease is not congenital in nature, experts are confident that hereditary factors play an important role in its development.
+How does dysplasia manifest itself, and what therapeutic methods does modern veterinary medicine offer?

 - Причины развития дисплазии у собак 1.
-Causes of development of dysplasia in dogs
+Reasons for the development of dysplasia in dogs

 - Симптомы дисплазии у собак 2.
 Symptoms of dysplasia in dogs